prowler-cloud/prowler/docs/tutorials/ignore-unused-services.md

   - glue_data_catalogs_metadata_encryption_enabled

 #### Inspector
 Amazon Inspector is a vulnerability discovery service that automates continuous scanning for security vulnerabilities within your Amazon EC2, Amazon ECR, and AWS Lambda environments.
 Prowler recommends to enable it and resolve all the Inspector's findings.
-With the noise reduction, Prowler will only notify you if there are any Lambda functions, EC2 instances or ECR repositories in the region where Amazon inspector should be enabled.
+Ignoring the unused services, Prowler will only notify you if there are any Lambda functions, EC2 instances or ECR repositories in the region where Amazon inspector should be enabled.

   - inspector2_findings_exist